digitaltrails/vdu_controls/README.md

 % vdu_controls --detailed-help | pandoc --from markdown --to html > vdu_controls_help.html
 ```

-Whether run from the desktop application-menu or run from the command line, ``vdu-controls`` behaviour can be altered
+Whether run from the desktop start-menu or run from the command line, ``vdu-controls`` behaviour can be altered
 in a number of ways:

-* The `Settings` item in the context-menu.
+* The *Settings* item in the *main-menu*.
 * Command line options.
 * Configurations files in `$HOME/.config/vdu_controls/`

-See the context-menu or the  [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html)
+See the *main-menu* or the  [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html)
  for details.

 Localization